hchao7/QR-code-component/README.md

 ### What I learned

-I learned that it can be very helpful to start out with a CSS reset.
+I learned that it can be helpful to start out with a CSS reset.
 I used Josh Comeau's CSS reset, which "undos" certain browser defaults.
 For example, `box-sizing: content-box` is set to `border-box`, which makes CSS much easier to work with.

 I also learned about the BEM methodology.
 I know this is a very simple and small project to be applying a methodology to, but since there are so many ways to style a page, I thought following a methodology might guide my planning.